A bad guitar string can cause buzzing on just one fret

 There are two ways of adjusting bridge height on the Schecter I have.
 Method 1 is to loosen the strings and use a flathead screwdriver from the top to adjust the bridge's set screw height.
 Method 2 is to put a capo on the first fret, loosen the strings so they get flappy enough to lift the bridge off the posts slightly, then turn the set screws with the hand.

 I use method 2.
 If I use a screwdriver to turn the set screws, even when the strings are loosened, this will cause screw slot damage.
 Little dents will happen.
-The exact same thing would occur if I used a flathead screwdriver to adjust the stop piece height on a Gibson Les Paul like this one.
+The exact same thing would occur if I used a flathead screwdriver to adjust the stop piece height on a Gibson Les Paul.
 Sure, those big slotted stop piece screws make it appear you can just loosen the strings, stick a screwdriver in there and make your adjustments.
 I would never do that because again, that will cause screw slot damage.
 On a Les Paul, I would capo the first fret, loosen the strings enough to where I could slide the stop piece out, turn those screws by hand to make my height adjustment, then put the stop piece back and tune up the guitar again.

 In either situation whether it's a bridge or stop piece height adjustment being made using method 2, strings have to be real loose to make said adjustment.